 - 10 photosystem II herbicides (e.g., diuron, atrazine)

-- 10 other herbicides (e.g., 2,4-Dichlorophenoxyacetic acid (2,4-D), metolachlor)
+- 10 other herbicides (e.g. 2,4-Dichlorophenoxyacetic acid (2,4-D), metolachlor)

 - 4 insecticides (chlorpyrifos, diazinon, fipronil, imidacloprid).

-Access the Pesticide Reporting Portal
+Visit Pesticide Reporting Portal

 Pesticide Risk Metric Dashboard